tatsuyai713/rcl_like_wrapper/lwrcl/README.md

-# lwrcl (Lightweight RCL Like Middleware) for Fast DDS
+# LWRCL (Lightweight rclcpp Compatible Library) for Fast DDS

 This library provides a simplified API similar to ROS 2's rclcpp for working with Fast DDS, enabling easier integration and management of nodes, publishers, subscribers, and timers within the Fast DDS ecosystem.